david8zhang/system-design-notes/11_networking/full.md

 # Networking

+In this section we'll take a look at some key concepts around computer networking, such as the protocols and mechanisms for transferring data between systems over a network or communicating between client and server.

 ## OSI Model

 The OSI model is a logical and conceptual framework that divides network communications functions into seven layers.
 If you've ever heard the terms "L7" or "L4" with regards to networking, this is what that's referring to.